cjmartin/launchcalendar.org/_posts/2025-04-29-vega-c-biomass.md

     video_id: g0UP77VUpqE
 images: []
 ---
-Arianespace successfully conducted the first Vega-C rocket launch of 2025 on April 29, deploying ESA's Biomass satellite into a sun-synchronous orbit from Kourou, French Guiana.
-Biomass, weighing about 1,170 kg and built by Airbus Defence and Space, is part of the ESA Earth Explorer program and features the first spaceborne P-band synthetic aperture radar for high-resolution forest and terrain mapping, as well as a large mesh antenna.
-The launch successfully delivered the satellite, with the mission planned for at least five years of operations.
-This was Vega-C’s fourth flight, its second since a 2022 anomaly, maintaining post-return success.
-The mission was one of a record-setting six launches globally within a 24-hour period.
+On April 29, 2025 at 09:15 UTC, Arianespace's Vega-C rocket successfully launched the ESA Biomass satellite from Kourou, French Guiana, on its first flight of the year.
+This fourth Vega-C mission, and its second since returning after a 2022 anomaly, maintained its post-return success record.
+Biomass, weighing about 1,170 kg and developed by Airbus Defence and Space as part of ESA’s Earth Explorer program, carries the first spaceborne P-band synthetic aperture radar, a large unfurling mesh reflector, and aims to provide a global survey of forest height, biomass, subsurface geology, and ice sheets.
+The mission, one of a record six rocket launches within a 24-hour window, is planned for at least five years of operations advancing climate and environmental research.